Signs of Depression: When Sadness Lingers | The Full Circle

 If you'd like to talk to someone, you can book a free assessment whenever you're ready.
 There's no pressure, and no commitment beyond a conversation.

-How do I know if I have anxiety or just stress?
+How do I know if I'm depressed or just going through a hard time?